HeardLibrary/linked-data/vanderbot/count_entities.md

 specifying works in the Vanderbilt University Fine Arts Gallery will be used.
 This default can be used for testing the script.
 If no options are chosen, the script will generate a table of property use with gallery items.

 The `--qual` (or `-Q`) option performs only the qualifier query for the designated property.
-It us useful for properties with a very large number of values (for example unique values for each item).
+It is useful for properties with a very large number of values (for example, properties having unique values for each item).
 In those cases, querying also for the values of the property may take too long or result in too large of a results file.

 ### Format of the CSV file containing Q IDs